 What challenge(s) do our clients face?

-The short-term day-to-day challenges often demand to lose perspective of what needs to be achieved in the long run.
+The short-term day-to-day challenges can cause decision-makers to lose perspective on what is needed for the long run.

 Without a vivid and disseminated ambition for the future, there is no clear mandate for management.

 - A lack of consensus within the Executive Team and the Board about which strategic path to follow represents a considerable risk to companies and causes confusion and conflict all the way down from leadership to the operations.